allyr13/obu-student-recruitment/README.md

 # Getting Started
 ## Flask Back End
 In order to run the project, Conda must first be installed.
-Once Conda is installed, run one of the following commands to create an environment and install dependencies:
+Once Conda is installed, cd to the `api/scripts` folder and run one of the following commands to create an environment and install dependencies:
 - `bash setup-env-unix.sh`
 - TODO: Create Powershell script for Powershell users This creates an environment named 'stu-rec' that contains all the necessary dependencies for the backend API.